inntran/git-benchmark-testdata/Menkib/pietistically/volitive.markdown

 		-- G.K. ton
 Into love and out again,
 	Thus I went and us I go.
-Spare your voice, and hold your pen:
+Sp your voice, and hold your pen:
 	Wl and bitterly I know
 All e songs were ever sung,
 	All e words were ever said;